Communicate with Hardware Using Connected IO

 After the model is modified, resimulate the model.
 During simulation, the data request from the model is communicated to the hardware.
 You can continue to modify and simulate the model until the expected behavior is achieved.

-The communication in Connected IO is an on-demand process when Polling mode is enabled.
-The hardware sends data only after receiving a data request from the Simulink model.
+The communication in Connected IO is an on-demand process.
+The hardware sends data only when receiving a data request from the Simulink model.